 role in parenting as clearly as women.

-FNM helps more than 150 fathers each year overcome those obstacles by providing individual case managers and facilitating weekly support groups. “(Our) efforts address everything from parenting plans, child development, and parenting lessons, to communication skills, conflict management, and decision-making,” Wilson said.
+FNM helps more than 150 teen fathers each year overcome those obstacles by providing individual case managers and facilitating weekly support groups. “(Our) efforts address everything from parenting plans, child development, and parenting lessons, to communication skills, conflict management, and decision-making,” Wilson said.
 “The dads we work with request assistance with educational and employment needs, support with pro se custody cases, accessing health insurance and public benefits, etc.”

 There are no requirements for being part of the group.
-Young men can walk in and sign up for one of the sessions and request support and resources as needed.
+Teen dads can walk in and sign up for one of the sessions and request support and resources as needed.
 “It's an open group, they can come in as often as they want.
 And we've even had some guys that are still connected with us 17 years later.
 It’s pretty amazing that they stick around and are involved,” said McIntosh.

-Most fathers spend on average three to four months with the nonprofit — enough time to learn the skills and acquire the resources they need to feel more confident in their parenting role.
+Most teen fathers spend on average three to four months with the nonprofit — enough time to learn the skills and acquire the resources they need to feel more confident in their parenting role.
 However, FNM follows up with participants after they leave the group.
 If a father hits another crisis, they usually come back to the group for more support.
 These men have created a community that helps them realize they are not alone in their struggles.